MyZenKey/sp-sdk-ios/README.md

 #### 6.1.3 Custom Button or View

-Add a custom button or view instead of the default **ProjectVerifyAuthorizationButton** to match the theme of your app or flow.
-Add the implementation details as noted in section 7.0, " Request Authorization Code Manually".
+If you want you can add a custom button/view instead of using the default `ProjectVerifyAuthorizationButton`.
+Add the implementation details as noted in section 7.0, "Request Authorization Code Manually".

 ### 6.2 Receive Callbacks